Tom's Guide Verdict

 Apple AirPods Pro 2 review: Adaptive noise cancelation

 When it’s active with music playing at a medium volume the noise cancelation can overcome what I feel is 95% of household and office noise.
 You won’t be able to hear a person sitting next to you, even if you’re looking at them, and the dull hum of the office will fade into nothing.

 That being said, when you just have them on without any music playing, some sound is going to slip through and you might even hear the small hiss of the earbuds trying to cancel out small amounts of ambient noise.

 In terms of improvements, Apple says the AirPods Pro 2 cancel out twice the amount of noise as their predecessors — admittedly tough data to corroborate — but there is a noticeable difference between the two.
-That said, we feel the noise cancelation is at least as good as other market-leading earbuds like the Sony WF-1000XM4, and easily sit within the top three of all-time when it comes to sheer noise-cancelation.
+That said, we feel the noise cancelation is at least as good as other market-leading earbuds like the older Sony WF-1000XM4, and easily sit within the top wireless earbuds of all-time when it comes to sheer noise-cancelation.

 Apple AirPods Pro 2 review: Transparency mode